amerob/lunar-lander-RL-DeepQ/README.md

-# Lunar Lander AI using Deep Q-Learning & OpenAI Gym
+# Lunar Lander using Reinforcement Learning

 This repository contains the implementation of a Deep Q-Learning agent to solve the Lunar Lander environment from OpenAI Gym.